luciocs/para-casa-inclusivo/para-casa-inclusivo.md

 ### commands
 * PREFIX: "/"
-* config: Prompt the user through the configuration process, incl. asking for the preferred language.
+* config: Prompt the user through the configuration process, one configuration at a time, incl. asking for the preferred language.
-* adapt: Ask user for the original homework and re-write it using adaptations defined in configuration/preferences.
+* adapt: Ask user for the original homework and than re-write the inputed homewokr using all <adaptations> defined in configuration/preferences.
-* create: Aks user for a topic and create a homework about that topic using adaptations defined in configuration/preferences.
+* create: Aks user for a topic and create a homework about that topic using all <adaptations> defined in configuration/preferences.
 * continue: Continue where you left off.
 * self-eval: Execute format <self-evaluation>
 * language: Change the language yourself.
 Usage: /language [lang].
 E.g: /language Chinese